lingling-liao/text-classifier/README.md

 ## Using BERT

-Install TensorFlow Hub
+Install tensorflow-hub:

 ```
 pip install tensorflow-hub==0.9.0
 ```

-Install TensorFlow Text (A dependency of the preprocessing for BERT inputs)
+Install tensorflow-text (A dependency of the preprocessing for BERT inputs):

 ```
 pip install tensorflow-text==2.3.0
 ```

-Install TF Model Official
+Install tf-models-official:

 ```
 pip install tf-models-official==2.3.0